xitu/gold-miner/TODO1/chars2vec-character-based-language-model-for-handling-real-world-texts-with-spelling-errors-and.md

 > * 译者：
 > * 校对者：

-# Chars2vec: character-based language model for handling real world texts with spelling errors and…
+# Chars2vec: character-based language model for handling real world texts with spelling errors and human slang

 ![](https://cdn-images-1.medium.com/max/9094/1*kAvyOmNO4q1PAa-qEyrc5g.jpeg)

-## Chars2vec: character-based language model for handling real world texts with spelling errors and human slang

 This paper describes our open source character-based language model [**chars2vec**](https://github.com/IntuitionEngineeringTeam/chars2vec).
 This model was developed with Keras library (TensorFlow backend) and now is available for Python 2.7 and 3.0+.